bjnord/coding_practice/advent-2018/day-15/README.md

 Outcome: 37 * 94 = **3478**
 ```

-In the fourth example above, the Elves need 12 attack power:
+In the fourth summarized example above, the Elves need 12 attack power:

 ```
 #######       #######